ronaldbosma/blog/content/blog/handling-technical-ids-in-gherkin-with-specflow.md

 It's better to look for a functional id to identify our person in this example.
 Preferably one that is commonly used by the business.
 Usually one property or a combination of properties of an object can be used to uniquely identify that object.

 The name of a person is ideal for our specific scenario because it's often used in real life to identify a person.
-So, we replace the technical id with the name of the person in our scenario.
+We can replace the technical id with the name of the person in our scenario.

 ```Gherkin
 Given the following people